lip6/coriolis/README.rst

 Development discussion can be found `on our Matrix Channel <https://matrix.to/#/#coriolis:matrix.org>`_ and in our `GitHub Discussions <https://github.com/lip6/coriolis/discussions>`_.

-Coriolis is part of a set of three repositories that are closely relateds.
+Coriolis is one of a three repositories set that are closely related:

 * Alliance